 In terms of communication, both Solanda and Joseph explained that new projects and growth opportunities were both a blessing and a curse-because that was when communication challenges were felt most keenly.
 What ultimately helped them the most was intentionally forcing themselves to recenter, create a connective space, and actively engage in decision making processes as a team.

-Creating space is not just useful when life feels chaotic, but it also is a great tool to connect with your partner.
-Both Joseph and Solanda check in with each other everyday, so that they know what to expect when the other comes home from work.
-We all can have smooth or challenging days and a short call or a text have allowed them to briefly touch base, reflect and bring a helpful mindset home in the evenings.
-These little check-ins offer opportunities to connect and it also allows for reflection on whether something has to go (or be let go) taskwise—which actually pleasantly surprised Solanda a few times!
+Creating space is not just useful when life feels chaotic, but it also is a great tool to connect with your partner and check in with yourself on a daily basis.
+Both Joseph and Solanda check in with each other everyday so that they know what to expect when the other comes home from work (bad days happen to even the best of us!).
+These little check-ins offer opportunities to connect and it also allows for reflection on whether something has to go (or be let go) taskwise-which actually pleasantly surprised Solanda a few times!

 We’ve all heard the saying that “it takes a village” to raise a family and for Joseph and Solanda, they are ever-grateful for the village of cheerleaders who have rooted for them and GoBe Kids from the very beginning.
 Nurturing these friendships and relationships has also taught Joseph and Solanda a lot about the value that comes with finding your support tribe.